acasadoalonso/SGP-2D-Live-Tracking-data-gathering/README.md

 ognddbfuncs.py	The table with all the flarms ID and its registration ID

-adsbfuncs.py		The APRS parser routine
+adsbfuncs.py		The ADSB parser routine

 flarmfuncs.py		The Flarm utility functions